Robotics

 auto mode

-A robot setting where the operator is able to select a program that the robot will run independently.
+A robot setting where the operator selects a program that the robot will run independently.
 Auto mode, or run mode, is the setting for robots that are actively in manufacturing production.

 automated